 I’ll even go one further, the failure of your in-store experience can be measured in your crowing about the exponential increase in your online sales.

 Quite simply, you aren’t worth a special trip to the store.

-I’m spending a few months in California and having my mail forwarded from New York.
-I had been watching its tracking information for over six weeks.
-I had watched it crisscross the US multiple times, and had even reported as missing.
+I spent a few months in California and had my mail forwarded from New York.
+I had been watching its tracking information for over six weeks and saw it crisscross the U.S. multiple times, and had even reported it as missing.

-When I finally picked it up on Friday, my postmaster, Tracy, explained, “Once they tried to deliver it - but without a suite number couldn’t - a tag that was supposed to be placed over the tracking number was placed above it instead, so the package was continually being scanned and sent back to Los Angeles where it was undeliverable again.
+When I finally went to pick it up, my postmaster, Tracy, explained, “Once they tried to deliver it - but without a suite number couldn’t - a tag that was supposed to be placed over the tracking number was placed above it instead, so the package was continually being scanned and sent back to Los Angeles where it was undeliverable again.
 With no one taking responsibility, your mail just continued to travel.”
-Tracy added, “This wouldn’t have happened in the past; training has gone out the window and taking responsibility doesn’t seem to come from within.
+Tracy added, “This wouldn’t have happened in the past; training has gone out the window, and taking responsibility doesn’t seem to come from within.
 And those who had it are retiring.”